whoami546/NinjaInfo/README.md

 # who can use this tool ?
 This tool is made for OSINT Investigetors and some penetration testers.
 As this tool gathers some useful information as well , so it seems that this tool will help them a lot.
+Generally, this tool will help penetration testers in information gathering phase.

 # tool
 NinjaInfo